LawsonSarah/PCH_node_edge_centrality/README.md

 To replicate results from this paper:

 1) Download julia files into your file_path.
-Note setA_1_1_c_kc_centralities.jld2is a large GIT LFS file which can be downloaded seperately, only the pointers are included in Github's Download zip.
+Note setA_1_1_c_kc_centralities.jld2 is a large GIT LFS file which can be downloaded seperately, only the pointers are included in Github's Download zip.

 3) Create "$file_path\\Outputs folder with "$file_path\\Outputs\\plot_exports" subfolder.

 4) In Main.ipynb, update file_path and output_path .

-5) In Main.ipynb choose function set by setting varying=
+5)* In Main.ipynb choose function set by setting varying=
    setA: centralities and figures for the Set A functions
 setB_summary: centralities and figures for Set B summary functions
     A_B_summary: centralities and figures for the overall classification